nxrighthere/EnkiTasks-CSharp/README.md

 `TaskScheduler.CheckTaskCompletion(IntPtr task)` checks a scheduled task for completion.
 Returns true if a task completed or false if it's still in progress.

-`TaskScheduler.WaitForTask(IntPtr task)` involves the caller thread in a scheduled task and waits until completion.
+`TaskScheduler.WaitForTask(IntPtr task)` involves the caller thread in a scheduled task and waits for completion.

-`TaskScheduler.WaitForAll()` involves the caller thread in all scheduled tasks and waits until completion.
+`TaskScheduler.WaitForAll()` involves the caller thread in all scheduled tasks and waits for completion.